 Learn More About InDesign Classes in Atlanta

-Founded over 40 years ago, Adobe has multiple products and technologies that help you imagine, create, and bring your digital ideas to life.
-InDesign is a desktop publishing and page layout design software application that was first released by Adobe in 1999.
+Founded over 40 years ago, Adobe offers a range of products and technologies that help you imagine, create, and bring your digital ideas to life.
+InDesign is a desktop publishing and page layout design software application developed by Adobe and first released in 1999.
 It is the go-to software for designing posters, flyers, brochures, magazines, newspapers, presentations, books, and eBooks.
 Known as the industry-standard editing software for laying out long-form, multi-page documents, Adobe InDesign can actually be used for so much more.
 Think of it as the software you use to create anything that combines text and graphics, like creating stationery, annual reports, business cards, or interactive digital publications.

 What sets InDesign apart from the other software in Adobe’s suite is its ability to experiment with and customize typography by choosing from hundreds of different fonts and manipulating their kerning, dimensions, and style.
-The software even includes customizable grids and guides to assist with layout and typesetting, and all of these features mean you can create a font or typeset that is wholly unique to you.
+The software even includes customizable grids and guides to assist with layout and typesetting, allowing you to create a font or typeset that is wholly unique to you.

 Becoming an Adobe InDesign expert can open many doors.
 Not only can you create eye-catching long-form documents, but you can also create a one-of-a-kind font to represent your brand and solidify your identity in both print and digital spaces.